goto40/self-dsl/docs/xtext_scoping.md

 The default scope provider allows referencing any model element in the available resources.
-In case of an eclipse project with model files, those resources consist all model files in the current project.
+In case of an eclipse project with model files, those resources consist of all model files in the current project.
 Thus, you can reference any model element without any import or include statement.

 For example, elements from p1.mydsl: